 In 2013, the St. Clair Superior neighborhood adopted the Slovenian celebration right here in Cleveland.
 If you didn’t know, Northeast Ohio is home to the largest population of Slovenians living outside of Slovenia.
 Cleveland even houses a Slovenian Consulate.
 So, the decision to host such an event was a no-brainer.

-This year's Cleveland Kurentovanje happens on Saturday, Feb.
-10 and is headquartered at the Slovenian National Home (6417 St. Clair Ave.), where you'll encounter a myriad of activities starting with its annual parade through the St. Clair-Superior neighborhood.
+This year's Cleveland Kurentovanje happens on Feb.
+18, 2023 and is headquartered as usual at the Slovenian National Home (6417 St. Clair Ave.), where you'll encounter a myriad of activities starting with its annual parade through the St. Clair-Superior neighborhood.

 It can be a little chilly in Cleveland in February (SURPRISE!), so our first piece of advice is to dress warmly.

 Second, be ready to eat!
 The event boasts food on every level of the Slovenian National Home, as well as a food-focused fare throughout.
 It's no ordinary menu, though--this is the stuff of Slovenian grandmas and recipes passed down through generations.

 Third, stretch out beforehand, because you need to ready to dance, because the Polka will be fire in the main hall.

 Finally, bring some cash.
 Many of these home cooks and artists work in good, old-fashioned cash.

 For updates on bands and other information on Cleveland Kurentovanje, visit clevelandkurentovanje.com.